Kirubakaran-001/4-Bit-Pushbutton-Based-Digital-Lock-System-Using-FSM/README.md

 ---

 ## 📜 Problem Statement
-Design an FSM-based Digital Lock System where a 4-digit password is entered,Use 4 pushbuttons for code input (1 bit per button press).
+Design an FSM-based Digital Lock System where a 4-digit password is entered, Use 4 pushbuttons for code input (1 bit per button press).
 Compares input with the access code.
-Unlocks system if code matches and remains locked otherwise.If more than three attempts of wrong password then the door should lockout and remains in the lockout state untill admin reset. if admin reset is given then all three attempts should be again reset to three.
+Unlocks system if code matches and remains locked otherwise.
+If more than three attempts of wrong password then the door should lockout and remains in the lockout state untill admin reset. if admin reset is given then all three attempts should be again reset.

 ---

 ## ✨ Features
 ### Functionality :
-Receives input on each button press,totally 4 bit input, so 4 pushbutton are used, the input are not feeded untill enter is given, when the enter is high the input is feeded and then input is compared with the preset code.
+Receives input on each button press,totally 4 bit input, so 4 pushbutton are used, the input are not feeded untill enter is given, when the enter is high the input is feeded and then input is compared with the pre-set code.
 Incorrect input resets FSM to IDLE , Unlock output/LED gets enabled if code matches.
 At initial state system has 3 attempts.
 #### Two cases :
 #### case 1 : if three wrong attempts then the led will set into a lockout, remain in the lockout untill admin reset.
 When the admin reset is high, all 3 attempts are regained.
-#### case 2 : if correct code is entered within 3 attempts then the output led will be high and all 3 attempts are regained again.
+#### case 2 : if correct code is entered within 3 attempts then the output/Unlock led will be high and all 3 attempts are regained again.
 There are two resets :
 1) admin reset  : used to over come the lockout state and to regain the attempts.
 2) clk reset    : used to stop the clk signal.